-Field experience, including student teaching, is an integral part of the program leading to Basic Credentials.
-In the Multiple Subject Student Teaching programs, most centers have been organized around clusters of schools in area school districts.
-In both the Multiple Subject and Single Subject programs, students complete student teaching in public schools at several grade levels.
-All student teachers have experience working with children or youth from a broad range of cultural, ethnic, and economic backgrounds.
+Field experience, including pre-service teaching, is an integral part of the program leading to Basic Credentials.
+In both the Multiple Subject and Single Subject Student Teaching programs, most centers have been organized around clusters of schools in area school districts.
+Also in both the Multiple Subject and Single Subject programs, students complete pre-service teaching in public schools at several grade levels.
+All pre-service teachers have experience working with children or youth from a broad range of cultural, ethnic, economic and special learning needs backgrounds.